-In this artistic and educative research project, Karin tries to develop an imaginative process by means of a growing (handmade) set of materials to allow young children to create and experience art.
+In this artistic and educative research project, Karin developed an imaginative process by means of a growing (handmade) set of materials that allow young children to create and experience art.
 Important are creating a space for wonder, discovery, play and imagination.
-This results in some sort of theatrical (play) space.
+This results in an installation, a kind of theatrical (play) space.

 Karin works from the singular space and “free time” created by her chronic illness.
 There runs a parallel between taking refuge in infinite inner worlds through literature and the temporal nature and the infinite possibilities for the spatial projections within this art educational project.